tachosx/vault/linux/cryptography/password-manager.md

 You are able to setup a password management system by setting up a central Git server for pass.
 This allows you to synchronize your central password repository through multiple client environments.

-This section assumes you have configured GnuPG and have a key pair to encrypt passwords.
-On your local client ensure you have a local password store on the client, then enable management of local changes through Git, add your remote Git repository, and push your local pass history.

 Create a local password store

 ```shell